Blue skies research: Grants and conferences

-The Royal Society grants up to 1 million pounds sterling annually in Theo Murphy Blue Skies awards to fund "research which is considered to be original and exciting but lacks a sufficient evidence base in the literature to be supported by traditional grant schemes."
+Until 2020 The Royal Society granted up to 1 million pounds sterling annually in Theo Murphy Blue Skies awards.
+The award was to fund "research which is considered to be original and exciting but lacks a sufficient evidence base in the literature to be supported by traditional grant schemes."

 The UK-based Engineering and Physical Sciences Research Council (EPSRC) operates a program called the IDEAS Factory, intended to promote "blue sky, curiosity-led research."

 The international Organisation for Economic Co-operation and Development (OECD) holds a "Blue Sky Forum" every decade.

 Subjects

 Owing to its radical nature, blue sky science may challenge accepted scientific paradigms and introduce entirely new fields of study.
 It has been the inspiration for numerous works of science fiction.
 It has sometimes been concerned with topics such as unexplained phenomena and the impact of future technologies upon society, asking questions such as "How would a spacecraft traverse a black hole and where would it arrive upon leaving it?" and "Will the universe end, or will it just expand ever outwards for eternity?"